- Cutting greenhouse emissions by 66%

-Join us at 3ppp’s leading fourth annual Low Carbon Scotland conference.
+Join us at 3ppp’s leading fifth annual Low Carbon Scotland conference.

 The Scottish Government published “Low Carbon Scotland, Meeting our Emissions Reduction Targets 2013-27″, the policy is a draft of the second report on proposals and policies (RPP2)